troylelandshields/omgrpc/README.md

 I am sure there is a better way to do this (and one that will utilize minification better).

 For now I am just using a tool called [nwjs-builder](https://www.npmjs.com/package/nwjs-builder).
-I just copy and paste the `app`, `node_modules`, `config.json`, and `package.json` into a folder called `build` and then run this command: `nwb nwbuild -v 0.22.3-sdk -p osx64 ./build/`.
-It drops the built resources into a folder called `omgrpc-osx-x64`.
+You can run `./build.sh`, which runs a gulp file that mostly just copies everything it needs into a `build` folder, then runs this command: `nwb nwbuild -v 0.22.3-sdk -p osx64,win64,linux64 ./build/ -o dist`.
+It drops the built resources into a folder called `dist`.

 #### Some Miscellaneous Notes
 * Import statements in the proto file need to be relative to the proto file from some shared root path.